efeelize/bar/CA/MBE/legal_terminology.md

 - A consumer may rescind a door-to-door sales contract within a statutory cooling-off period.

 > In law, “rescind” means to cancel, revoke, or undo a contract, agreement, or transaction, so that it is treated as though it never existed.When a contract is rescinded, both parties are usually returned to the position they were in before the contract (this is called restoring the status quo ante).

+# 40.quitclaim

+> A quitclaim in law refers to a legal document where a person (the grantor) releases or "quits" any claim or interest they may have in a property or right, without making any warranties or guarantees about the status of that property.In essence, when someone executes a quitclaim deed or document, they do not promise that they have ownership of the property or that the title is free of encumbrances.
+The document simply transfers whatever interest the grantor has—if any—to the recipient (the grantee).